-Villanova has been enjoying an academic connection with the University of Cádiz for the last twenty two years, through a summer program and other exchange programs with professors and students.
+Villanova has been enjoying an academic connection with the University of Cádiz for the last twenty five years, through a summer program and other exchange programs with professors and students.

 The City of Cádiz situated in the Southwestern part of Spain, Cádiz is a living relic of the Eighteenth Century, with the Caleta beach at the center of the city, to remind us of Cádiz' old Phoenician heritage, 3,000 years ago.
 Cádiz is a small port city that due to its location away from tourist routes, still conserves old traditions, and people live in a relaxed, safe and friendly atmosphere.
 The climate is warm during the entire year.